 Pan Seared Balsamic Chicken and Vegetables

-Every now and then a recipe comes along that blows my socks off.
-I never know when it's going to happen, or why, or some days, even HOW!
+A recipe comes along that blows my socks off now and then.
+I never know when it will happen, why, or some days, even HOW!

-You can have tons of fun with this one too- mix and match the veggies (and swap out the seasoning to match) to create new combinations every time.
+You can have tons of fun with this one too - mix and match the veggies (and swap out the seasoning to match) to create new combinations every time.
 No matter what you use, I promise you will never be hungry.
-Happy Cooking!
-Stacey

 - 1 1/2 pounds boneless, skinless chicken thighs

 1Tablespoon (one Capful) Stacey Hawkins Tuscan Fantasy Seasoning or salt, pepper, garlic, red pepper, parsley, garlic powder and onion to taste

 - 1Tablespoon Dijon Mustard

 - 2 C cherry or grape tomatoes, halved